Ylianst/ESP-IQ2020/documentation/configuration.md

    uart_id: SpaConnection
    port: 1234

-# These empty sections are required to compile correctly.
-select:
-text:
-number:

 # If using Celsius units on the hot tub remote, replace _f_ with _c_ in the three entries below.
 # Feel free to remove any sensor that are not relevant for your hot tub.
 sensor: